US579/VersionChange/README.md

 ```
 >> cd VersionChange
->> python3 changeVersion.py <your root absoulte path of compliance-content-nz>
+>> python3 changeVersion.py <your root absoulte path of `compliance-content-nz` in your local dirve>
 ```

 Example